Asian Lime and Hoisin Marinated Chicken (EXTRA Fragrant!)

 This super easy-to-make Asian-style chicken truly is a splash of flavors.
 The chicken is marinated in a fresh lime and hoisin marinade, cooked with mushrooms, green capsicums, and onions and served with sesame seeds and a kick of mint.

-- Sesame seeds – sesame seeds add a nice visual touch for garnishing (optional)
+- sesame seeds – these add a lovely visual touch for garnish (optional but recommended).

 Marinade: